-(1) Despite section 755K and sections 633 and 634 as applied under that section, a person to whom a regulated infrastructure charges notice or a negotiated regulated infrastructure charges notice has been given and the distributor-retailer may enter into a written agreement about 1 or more of the following-

-- (b) whether infrastructure may be supplied instead of paying all or part of the charge. - (2) For this Act, an agreement, as amended from time to time, mentioned in subsection (1) is an infrastructure agreement.
+- (1) Despite section 755K and sections 633 and 634 as applied under that section, a person to whom a regulated infrastructure charges notice or a negotiated regulated infrastructure charges notice has been given and the distributor-retailer may enter into a written agreement about 1 or more of the following- - (a) whether the charge may be paid at a different time from the time stated in the notice, and whether it may be paid by instalments; - (b) whether infrastructure may be supplied instead of paying all or part of the charge. - (2) For this Act, an agreement, as amended from time to time, mentioned in subsection (1) is an infrastructure agreement.